Landlords in Peterborough have been fined under a new licensing scheme which has seen repairs ordered on thousands of city properties.

 A new report into the scheme has revealed that landlords have been found guilty in court on 10 occasions for not holding a licence, while on three occasions civil penalties have been issued under new government powers, allowing the council to issue larger fines than the courts.

 Moreover, out of nearly 7,000 property inspections which have been undertaken since the scheme began, 2,627 (38 per cent) required repairs and a full inspection to be carried out by a housing enforcement officer.

 On top of that, the council said applications for gas safety certificates in the month before selective licensing began showed 18 per cent of properties were previously without one.

-Emma Dighton, director at Belvoir Peterborough, told the Peterborough Telegraph: “Most landlords that we speak to have welcomed the scheme as long as the council use it to its full potential to prosecute and stop the rogue landlords and not use it as a tax for the good ones.
+Emma Dighton, director at estate agents Belvoir Peterborough, said: “Most landlords that we speak to have welcomed the scheme as long as the council use it to its full potential to prosecute and stop the rogue landlords and not use it as a tax for the good ones.

-“It has been encouraging to see the council actively locate and pursue the landlords of privately rented properties that do not have a licence.
-Whilst there are still some flaws with the scheme, mainly centred around the administering of the licence, we believe that on the whole it has had a positive effect.”
+“It has been encouraging to see the council actively locate and pursue the landlords of privately rented properties that do not have a license.
+Whilst there are still some flaws with the scheme, mainly centred around the administering of the licence, we believe that on the whole it has had a positive effect.

 “As an agent we have seen that properties for sale in areas which fall under the selective licensing scheme have been less attractive to landlords due to the increased upfront cost of the licence, and have seen a small number of landlords choosing to sell.